Deterministic metrics

 Comparing different outputs from the same LLM

 You can compare perplexity scores across different outputs from the same model to get a sense of which output the model finds more likely (or less surprising).
-This is a good way to tune your prompts and hyperparameters (like temperature) to be more accurate.
+This is a good way to tune your prompts and hyperparameters (like temperature).

 Comparing outputs from different LLMs